 An internal power-on reset (POR) circuit may protect the device from data corruption and inadvertent data change during power up state.
-When VCC is lower than VWI (POR threshold voltage value), the internal logic is reset and the flash device has no response to any command.

-For further protection on the device, after VCC reaching the VWI level, a tPUW time delay is required before the device is fully accessible for commands like write enable(WREN), page program (PP), sector erase(SE), chip erase(CE) and write status register(WRSR).
-If the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
-The write, erase, and program command should be sent after the below time delay:
+For further protection on the device, if the VCC does not reach the VCC minimum level, the correct operation is not guaranteed.
+The read, write, erase, and program command should be sent after the below time delay: